bsodhi/fras/README.md

 3. Open a shell and `cd` into a directory that you want to work in.
 4. Clone this git repository: `git clone https://github.com/bsodhi/fras.git`.
 5. Run `cd fras` and then `source ~/.pyenv/FRAS/bin/activate` to activate the python virtual environment.
-6. ONLY if you are using MySQL: `sudo apt-get install libmysqlclient-dev` to install MySQL client development library.
+6. ONLY if you are using MySQL: On Ubuntu, you will do `sudo apt-get install libmysqlclient-dev` to install MySQL client development library.
 It will be needed when we install the python connector via pip in following steps.
 7. Run `pip install -r api_service/requirements.txt`.

     > **NOTE:** Some modules may fail to install due to unavailability of certain native libraries or headers on your OS.
 You can Google the error text to find a solution.